amosvmcr2020/Clock-In-Tool-DevOps/README.md

 Currently, this is run in the `main.py` folder as well in order to generate some test data whenever the application is run.
 Naturally, this would not be the case should this application be used in production as it would overwrite all previous data.

-## Running the backend independently

-### All of the following should be done from the backend:

-`cd backend`

-- Creating and running the python environment:
-  `python3 -m venv env` &
-  `source env/bin/activate`

-- Pip install the required packages:
-  `pip install -r requirements.txt`

-- Create db:
-  `python3 create_db.py`
-- Running the API:
-  `uvicorn app.main:app --reload`
-- Test the app:
-  `pytest`

-## About the frontend
+## The frontend

 The frontend is written using the Svelte framework, a javascript framework that assists the developer in building user interfaces.
-The API is linked to the frontend using the axios package, which allows the developer to easily make a range of api calls with a low, readable amount of syntax.
+The frontned calls out to the API using the `axios` package, which allows the developer to easily make a range of api calls with a low, readable amount of syntax.

 The frontend provides an easy to digest user interface, from which the user can trigger and visualise the majority of the available API endpoints.
 The user also has access to a "database" page which allows the user to clearly view the database structure, as well as an overview of the data within each table.
 Additionally, from the "user" page, the user can view all stored data relevant to that user, in the same format.

-## Running the frontend independently

-### All of the following should be done from the frontend:

-`cd frontend`

-- Installing required javascript packages:
-  `npm install`
-- Running the UI:
-  `npm start`